 What is a whoopie pie?

+First, I had to do a little research on creating whoopie pies that are gluten free.
 Believe it or not, I don’t think I’ve ever eaten a whoopie pie.
 For some reason, I was under the impression it was like a Moon Pie.
 Wrong!
 Whoopie pies are basically a cupcake in sandwich cookie form with a gooey layer of marshmallow cream in the middle.
 The whoopie pie is usually chocolate, pumpkin or gingerbread.

 The origin of the whoopie pie is contested as Maine, Massachusetts, New Hampshire, and Pennsylvania all claim to be the birthplace.
 According to Wikipedia: